-One of the “learning kicks” we’ve been on for more than six months now has been outer space.
+One of the “learning kicks” that kept Sarah’s interest for a year or more was outer space.

 Sarah’s been a longtime Star Wars fan (and recently became interested in Star Trek).
 Then, when she caught a clip from the series “From the Earth to the Moon” at an event we attended, she started wanting to know more and more about lunar exploration.

 So on one of our trips to the library, we checked out a Neil Armstrong biography and read it cover-to-cover together.
 That was over the span of a couple months, but Sarah’s interest didn’t wane.